 Scenario Two: The Reality Check

-- Following a new diagnosis or illness, a loved one’s new health status may require a different type of coverage.
-If they are seeing lots of specialists, a Medicare Advantage plan which was useful “back home” may not be cost effective at this point.
-Speaking to a SHIP (State Health Insurance Program) counselor through your local Area Agency on Aging or senior center may be a good place to start.
+- Following a new diagnosis or illness, a loved one’s health status may require a different type of coverage.
+If they are seeing lots of specialists, a Medicare Advantage plan that was useful “back home” may not be cost effective at this point.
+Speaking to a SHIP (State Health Insurance Program) counselor at your local Area Agency on Aging or senior center may be a good place to start.
 The counselor can give good basic information about plans that are available and projected costs.